- Concrete Raising

 - About Us

-Anytime you call a contractor or receive an estimate, you are being marketed.
-Most contractors tend to highlight attributes and not liabilities.
-As a consumer, it is important to know what questions to ask and where to get information.
+Anytime you call a contractor or receive an estimate, you are being marketed to.
+And yes, most contractors tend to highlight attributes and not liabilities.
+As a consumer, it is important to know what questions to ask and where to get accurate information.
 We at Acme Concrete take pride in doing things correctly and putting our customers’ best interests first.
 After all, we are consumers too.
 Following is some information we hope you find helpful:

 What happens to these companies if they fail to provide well-seasoned workers armed with the proper experience to raise your concrete?
 They continue on just fine making money from their main business focus.
 That is just not the case with a company like Acme Concrete Raising & Repair.
 Our primary focus is raising sunken concrete.
 If we weren’t good, we wouldn’t be here.